 Are you planning on undertaking medical interview coaching in 2019?

-2018 was another successful year for coaching clients.
+2020 was another successful year for coaching clients.
 Demonstrating the value of performance coaching to secure career progression.
-We managed to help clients secure some fairly competitive posts, including Visiting Medical Officer, Managerial roles & Advanced Training roles.
-As well as gain entry to some prestigious training locations (think Prince Alfred & St George in Sydney & The Alfred in Melbourne).
+We managed to help clients secure some fairly competitive posts, including Paediatrics, Cardiothoracics, Radiology and Ophthalmology in some pretty prestigious locations (think Prince of Wales & Royal Melbourne).

-Whilst the median number of coaching sessions for 2018 was once again 3.
+Whilst the median number of coaching sessions for 2020 was once again 3.
 Some coachees, in particular trainees, opted for an additional fourth or fifth session.
 I clocked well over 500 interview coaching sessions.